Frequently Asked Questions

 What are your fees?

-My rates for weekly 50-minute sessions are:
+My rates for sessions are:

-Couples’ therapy (2 people): $300
+Partners’ therapy (2 people): $335 (60 min)

-Couples’ therapy (3+ people): $350+
+Partners’ therapy (3+ people): $385+ (60 min)

-I also offer sliding scale rates on a limited basis—please feel free to contact me about this!
+I also offer sliding scale rates on a limited basis—please feel free to contact me about this.
 We can discuss how to make therapy financially sustainable for you.

 Do you accept insurance?

-Unfortunately, I don’t accept insurance at this time.
+I don’t accept insurance at this time.
 However, I’m happy to provide insurance documentation for folks who have out-of-network benefits, which may cover 50%-100% of my fees.
 Using out-of-network benefits looks like this: you pay the session fee following our visit, I provide you with a "superbill" (itemized receipt) that you submit to your insurance, then your insurance sends reimbursement for that session.
 If you’re unsure of your benefits, there should be a member services phone number on the back of your insurance card that you can call for assistance.
 Here are some helpful questions to ask your insurance provider to learn more about your out-of-network benefits:

 • What is my out of network deductible?